 Catherine A. O'Neill

-Professor O’Neill’s research focuses on issues of justice in environmental law and policy; in particular, her work considers the effects of contamination and depletion of fish and other resources relied upon by tribes and their members, communities of color and low-income communities.
+Professor O'Neill's work focuses on issues of justice in environmental law and policy; in particular, her work considers the effects of contamination and depletion of fish and other resources relied upon by tribes and their members, and by other groups.
 She has worked with the National Environmental Justice Advisory Council on its Fish Consumption Report; with various tribes in the Pacific Northwest and the Great Lakes on issues of contaminated fish and waters; and with environmental justice groups in the Southwest on air and water pollution issues.
-Professor O’Neill has testified before Congress on regulations governing mercury emissions from coal-fired power plants.
-She has also served as a pro bono consultant to the attorneys for the National Congress of American Indians and other tribes in litigation challenging these mercury regulations.
-Professor O’Neill is a Member Scholar with the Center for Progressive Reform.
+She served on the external advisory board for the Swinomish Indian Tribal Community's "Bioaccumulative Toxics in Native American Shellfish" study, and on the external advisory board for the Lummi Nation's fish consumption study.
+She was a pro bono consultant to the attorneys representing the National Congress of American Indians in New Jersey v.
+EPA, the case that successfully challenged the U.S. Environmental Protection Agency's "Clean Air Mercury Rule."
+She has twice testified before Congress on matters of mercury regulation.
+She is a former Board Member and current Member Scholar with the Center for Progressive Reform, a group of university-affiliated professors that seeks to inform debate on environmental, health, and safety regulation.

 Major Scholarly Publications